Environment Variables

 push:

-# Of these two pipelines, one will acquire the lock and execute, the other will fail
+# Of these two pipelines, one acquires the lock and executes successfully, the other fails to acquire the lock

 - *build